iholloma/crdh/_essays/v01-05-geo-locating-census-micro-data.md

 Although the subsections differed, they are representative of the local area.

-{% figure caption: "Overview of East London" %}
+{% figure caption: "Figure 1.
+Overview of East London" %}
 ![A map of East London with an overlay showing subsect one and subsect two](/assets/img/v01/perry/east-london.jpg)
 {% endfigure %}